David Jones (advertising executive): Change leadership

 David Jones is creator of the "Social Business Idea"—a principle and practice that "operates at the intersection of social responsibility and social media" and "aligns the goals of doing well and doing good."
 He cites the Dulux Let's Colour Project as an example.
 Social Business Ideas are a focus of Jones' book, Who Cares Wins: Why Good Business Is Better Business, published by Pearson/FT Publishing in 2011.

 At Mashable Connect 2011 and other forums, Jones has advocated using the communication skills of the advertising industry to drive social change.
 He told Adweek "I passionately believe that what our industry actually excels at is using our creativity to change people's behavior.
 Given the state of the world, I believe that we in the creative industries not only have an opportunity but an obligation to use that talent and our creativity to change people's behavior around some of the bigger issues facing the world."

-In 2009, Jones co-founded youth forum One Young World, called "arguably the most forward-looking and comprehensive piece of corporate social responsibility ever attempted" by Marketing Week.
+In 2009, Jones co-founded youth forum One Young World with Kate Robertson, called "arguably the most forward-looking and comprehensive piece of corporate social responsibility ever attempted" by Marketing Week.
 In 2011, Jones' work with One Young World was recognised by the Clinton Global Initiative.

 In advance of the United Nations Framework Convention on Climate Change in Copenhagen in 2009, Jones was asked by former U.N.
 Secretary-General Kofi Annan to create a campaign to communicate the urgent need for action.
 Jones drove the creation of the TckTckTck Campaign for Climate Justice, an open source campaign that recruited more than 17 million "climate allies" to the cause.
 In 2010 TckTckTck was short-listed for a Webby Award for world's best advocacy campaign, and listed by The Guardian as one of the Top 50 climate tweeters in the world.